 Peter Keegan was indicted for the murder of his wife, Susan, on August 9, 2017.
-Preparations for a trial are underway.
+Preparations for a trial were underway at the time of Peter’s death in November, 2017.

 On November 11, 2010, Susan Keegan, a 55-year-old Mendocino County woman, was found dead in the bathroom of her Ukiah home.
 Her husband, Dr. Peter Keegan — Harvard undergraduate, University of California, San Francisco medical school, family practice physician — claimed Susan abused drugs and alcohol and speculated variously that her death was either an accident or a suicide.